shafirov/kwp/README.md

     apply plugin: KWP
 ```

 This is it for gradle part of setup.
-Now you need to hook up a loader that comes with gradle into webpack.config.js and
+Now you need to hook up plugin (that comes with gradle distro) into webpack.config.js
-define ```Kotlin``` global via ProvidePlugin.

 ```javascript
 var KotlinWebpackPlugin = require('./build/kwp/kwp')